Rollo Tomasi: Band history

 Their name was taken from the film L.A.
 Confidential, in which a police officer creates a fictional character, Rollo Tomasi, to personify all the bad guys who think “they can get away with it".

 In November 2011, James Staffel of Yakuza replaced original drummer Craig Olson.
 In October 2013, bass player Jeff Larsen took over second guitar duties from the departing guitarist Matt Fast, and Chris LaFrombois (formerly of the Reptoids) joined the band on bass.
+Since the fall of 2016, Brad Bischoff has been the bass player.

 Members of Rollo Tomasi have been in other notable bands, including The Sky Corvair, Gauge, Yakuza, Planes Mistaken for Stars, Brokeback, Hanalei, and Treaty of Paris.